 The core of what we do at Kitten Rescue is rescue, foster, care for, and adopt out cats and kittens.
 We do this to prevent them from dying on the streets or being euthanized at LA City Shelters.
 We rescue cats and kittens from a variety of situations.
 Most live in our volunteers’ homes and those volunteers foster them until we can find permanent homes for them.
 Some who need special care, are elderly, or are unlikely to be adopted live at the KR Cat Sanctuary.

 Our volunteers care for all types of cats and kittens.
 We care for orphaned and abandoned kittens that need to be bottle-fed around the clock, moms with litters, cats that need socialization, and sick or injured animals.
 The animals are cared for until they are old enough, healthy enough, and socialized enough, at which point our volunteers work to get them adopted into amazing, forever homes.

 Kitten Rescue takes care of all of its rescued cats’ medical needs and costs.
 We ensure the spay/neuter, feline leukemia (FeLV) and FIV tests, vaccinations, deworming, flea treatment and microchipping of each and every animal prior to adoption.

 We have multiple life-saving programs at Kitten Rescue.
 A cornerstone of what we do is outreach and education.
 Kitten Rescue educates the public on responsible pet guardianship — teaching people how to care for kittens and cats, and explaining the importance of spaying and neutering.
 We coach people on Trap-Neuter-Return (TNR) and managing feral cat colonies.
-During kitten season, our volunteers teach bottle-feeding classes for people who want to care for unweaned kittens.
-Kitten Rescue also distributes City of Los Angeles spay/neuter coupons to members of the public.
+During kitten season, our volunteers also teach bottle-feeding classes for people who want to care for unweaned kittens.